infinum/learn-react/README.md

 React is a front-end library.
 So where better to start than creating elements and rendering them!
 For this first task, you have to create two functions - _createElement_ and _render_, that will be used in the tests.
 Don't forget to check out the details you need to keep in mind - there are several important parts to an element.
 Take some time and go through the tests and figure out what we require from these two functions.

+You need to pass three arguments to the _createElement_ function - type, props, and any children the element might have.
+This function then returns an object.

 Hint: Start with the first test on _createElement_ and see what you need to do, to actually use the functions you'll make.

 ## 2. Events